Storing data on-chain

 Scratch storage

-To use stratch storage you need to register the scratch storage that you want to use and then you can use the scratch storage AVM ops.
+To use scratch storage you need to register the scratch storage that you want to use and then you can use the scratch storage AVM ops.

 For example: